hazelcast/hazelcast-reference-manual/src/UnderstandingConfiguration.md

 ## Variable Replacers

-Variable replacers for `hazelcast.xml` and `hazelcast-client.xml` allow masking sensitive strings (e.g.,  usernames, passwords) in the configuration files.
-Their usage is not limited to security related values.
-The replacers can be configured in the declarative configuration files (XMLs) and they are used to replace custom strings during loading the configuration.
+Variable replacers are used to replace custom strings during loading the configuration, e.g., they can be used to mask sensitive information such as usernames and passwords.
+Of course their usage is not limited to security related information.

+Variable replacers implement the interface `com.hazelcast.config.replacer.spi.ConfigReplacer` and they are configured in the Hazelcast's declarative configuration files, i.e., `hazelcast.xml` and `hazelcast-client.xml`.

-Variable replacers are defined within the `<config-replacers>` element under the configuration XML root element, as shown below.
+Variable replacers are configured within the element `<config-replacers>` under `<hazelcast>`, as shown below.

 ```xml
 <hazelcast>